|Dreamtime goes to St. Kitts & Nevis

 perched atop the hill to its original grandeur.

-natural harbors.
-Like it's neighbors, Saba, and Eustatia, St. Kitts and Nevis are a bit more
+harbors.
+Like it's neighbors, Saba, and Eustatia, St. Kitts and Nevis are a bit more challenging for

-latter, and stayed in the Port Zante Marina for 3 nights, quite a bargain at .50/ft, with excellent
+and stayed in the Port Zante Marina for 3 nights, quite a bargain at .50/ft, with excellent access to

 |The view back towards the island